gofer-engine/gofer-engine.github.io/setup-installation-usage.md

 # Setup, Installation, and Usage

-I find it helpful to newer developers to have a setp-by-step guide to get them started.
+I find it helpful to newer developers to have a step-by-step guide to get them started.
 If you are experienced already with Node projects, you can skip to the [Installation](#installation) section.

 ## Prerequisites